18F/unit-testing-node/_pages/components/middleware.md

 ```

 There are two very important things to notice about the constructor.
 First,
-the `rules`, `successReaction`, `slackClient`, and `githubClient` objects
+the `rules`, `successReaction`, `slackClient`, `githubClient`, and `logger`
-become properties of the `Middleware` object.
-Rather than directly implement
+objects become properties of the `Middleware` object.
+Rather than directly
-configuration validation, rule matching, and HTTP request behavior, we
+implement configuration validation, rule matching, HTTP request behavior, and
-delegate handling of those detailed operations to each respective object.
+logging, we delegate handling of those detailed operations to each respective
+object.

 Neither does `Middleware` inherit any behavior from other objects.
 Every
 dependency on behavior not implemented directly by `Middleware` itself is made